ztrhgf/LAPS/README.md

 ## Invoke-MSTS

 Function to simplification of using LAPS password for RDP connection.
-It automatically fill hostname, login and LAPS password to RDP connection (mstsc.exe).
+It automatically fills the hostname, login, and LAPS password to the RDP connection (mstsc.exe).
-It uses cmdkey.exe to import credentials to credential manager or if no credentials are available autofill connection details with help of great AutoItX module.
+It uses cmdkey.exe to import credentials to a credential manager or if no credentials are available autofill connection details with the help of the great AutoItX module.

 How to use:
+- download the whole repository as a ZIP file and extract it to your hard drive
-- open powershell console under account with right to read LAPS password from AD
+- open the PowerShell console under an account with the right to read the LAPS password from AD and navigate to the extracted folder
+  - `Set-Location '<extractedFolderRoot>'`
 - import modules AdmPwd.PS and AutoItX
+  - `Import-Module AdmPwd.PS`
 - dot source Invoke-MSTS.ps1 and Test-Connection2.ps1 files
+  - `. .\Invoke-MSTS.ps1`
 - run function Invoke-MSTS or its alias RDP
+  - `Invoke-MSTS PC-01`

 ![rdp](https://user-images.githubusercontent.com/2930419/119770427-7c17dd80-bebc-11eb-86b8-f82e5d6c781f.gif)